rafaeltmanso/nlw-prompt-manager/README.md

 ## 📝 About This Project

-This application was developed as part of [Rocketseat's](https://www.rocketseat.com.br/) **NLW (Next Level Week)** event - an intensive week-long coding experience focused on building real-world projects and leveling up development skills.
+This application was developed as part of Rocketseat **NLW (Next Level Week)** event - an intensive week-long coding experience focused on building real-world projects and leveling up development skills.

 ## 🤝 Contributing